sarita87das/Updated-Portfolio/README.md

-# Updated-Portfolio
+# UPDATED PORTFOLIO
-latest updates on responsive portfolio with one extra landing page coded with bit of ES 5 syntax.
+latest updates on responsive portfolio with one extra landing page coded with bit of ES 5 and ES 6 syntax.

+# FEATURED
+* LIST OF ALL THE PROJECTS INDIVIDUAL AND THE GROUP.*
+* BRIEF DETAILED PROJECTS WITH THE LIVE DEPLOYEMENT LINKS*
+* OTHER DETAILS SUCH AS BIO, CONTACT, SKILLSET, RESUME, GITHUB, AND LINKED IN

+# TECHNOLOGIES USED
+HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY, NODE, EXPRESS, APIs, MYSQL, MONGODB, REACT

+# STACK
+# MERN STACK (FRONT END AND BACK END)